regie2197/taph-selenium-js-playwright/README.md

     - cd playwright-tests
     - npm install

-4. Environment Configuration
+4. Environment Configuration for Selenium JS
     You can configure the environment by setting these variables in the package.json:

     - HEADLESS: Set to true for running tests in headless mode (default is false).
     - FEATURE_NAME: Set a feature name to organize screenshots into separate directories.

-5. Run Tests
+5. Run Tests for Selenium JS
     In selenium-js-tests directory run the following:
     - npm run test:headless:login
     - npm run add-to-cart:test

-    To execute only the Playwright login test:
+6. Run Tests for Playwright JS
+    In playwright-tests directory run the following:
     - cd playwright-tests
     - npx playwright test